Scalingo/documentation/src/_posts/databases/influxdb/2000-01-01-dump-restore.md

 possible for you to dump your data remotely from your local workstation.
 Refer to the
 <a href="#why-you-cannot-manage-the-backups-for-influxdb-on-scalingo">Why you
-cannot manage the backups for InfluxDB on Scalingo</a> section for more details about the technical reasons.
+cannot manage the backups on Scalingo for InfluxDB®</a> section for more details about the technical reasons.

 ## Restore on your local workstation